boudra/moboudra.com/posts/laziness-software-development.md

 We understand laziness as always choosing the easy solution, which usually means the quickest solution that takes the least amount of effort.

-I now recognize that reframing laziness has made me a much better developer.
+I now recognize that reframing laziness has allowed me to build better software.

-It's easy to write new code that fulfills some current requirements; the hard part is ensuring it can be extended and maintained easily.
+It's easy to write new code that fulfills some current requirements; the hard part is ensuring it is easy to change and maintained easily.

-It would be great to write software once and be done, but the reality is that most of the time software will need to be modified at some point or another, usually to fix problems or extend it's functionality, and when we do that, we often don't stop to re-evaluate past design decisions or how to evolve the codebase to match new requirements.
+It would be great to write software once and be done, but the reality is that most of the time software will need to be modified at some point or another, usually to fix problems or extend it's functionality, and when we do that, we often don't stop to re-evaluate past design decisions.

-We usually design software when we first write it, and then just tweak it to do the new thing we want it to do, so we end up with fragile code that is essentially a pile of quick fixes, with a lot of complexity and dependency bagagge which might not be needed anymore.
+We usually design software when we first write it, and then just tweak it constantly to do the new thing we want it to do, so we end up with fragile code that is essentially a pile of quick fixes, with a lot of complexity and dependency bagagge which might not be needed anymore.

 Fragile code leads to buggy software that is hard to change, making for a frustrating user experience and a slow development cycle.

 I still consider myself lazy, but in a different way.
-I do not want to speend weeks developing a feature that should take days, I do not want to spend Friday evenings debugging problems, I also do not want to spend hours manually testing an application because I fear a small change could break the whole thing.
+I do not want to spend weeks developing a feature that should take days, I do not want to spend Friday evenings debugging problems, I also do not want to spend hours manually testing an application because I fear a small change could break the whole thing.
+I think laziness shouldn't be about avoiding effort but rather seeking efficiency.

-I'm not advocating to over engineer the codebase and obsess over code quality, at the end of the day, code is a means to an end, and that end always takes priority in my opinion.
-Just be strategically lazy, when possible, focus on reducing future effort, not current effort.

-Take a moment to think about how you can improve the codebase for your future self and everyone else working on it, not just about how to implement the current thing by doing the bare minimum.
+Modifying a codebase isn't just about patching it up to meet new requirements, it's about reconsidering whether previous design decisions, abstractions, and complexities still serve their purpose or if they've become obsolete.